cTurtle98/Lifealgorithmic/source/cis-191/labs/install_fedora_on_virtualbox.md

 # Install Fedora

 In this lab you'll install Fedora Linux into VirtualBox.
 Installing Linux from scratch is good practice, but not usually how Linux is installed.
-Because most Linuxes run in VMs tools like Vagrant are popular because they take most of the work out of installing Linux.
+Because most Linuxes run in VMs, tools like Vagrant are popular because they take most of the work out of installing Linux.

 Follow the instructions in this tutorial: